dfinity/examples/rust/threshold-schnorr/README.md

     schnorr_example_rust: https://a3gq9-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=736w4-cyaaa-aaaal-qb3wq-cai
 ```

-TODO: deploy this canister to mainnet when management canister threshold Schnorr
+TODO(CRP-2532): deploy this canister to mainnet when management canister
-API is implemented.
+threshold Schnorr API is implemented.
 # In the example above, `schnorr_example_rust` has the URL https://a3gq9-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=736w4-cyaaa-aaaal-qb3wq-cai and serves up the Candid web UI for this particular canister deployed on mainnet.

 ## Obtaining public keys